 The Federal Open Market Committee, which sets the course of central bank policy, meets in Washington next week.
 Inflation below their target gives them more room to ease should they choose to address the cooling U.S. expansion and the widening debt crisis in Europe.

 Inflation expectations have “definitely come down,” David Tehle, chief financial officer of Dollar General Corp.
-(DG), said during a June 4 earnings call.
+(DG:US), said during a June 4 earnings call.
 The Goodlettsville, Tennessee- based dollar-store chain anticipates 0.5 percent inflation for the full year, compared with 2 percent in the final three months of 2011, Tehle said.

 Dollar General expects no apparel inflation this year and sees broad slowing in commodity prices, Chief Executive Officer Rick Dreiling said during the call.